Rony Padilla: Career

 At the end of 2010, Rony became the first Latin American musician to record a live CD/DVD in the United Kingdom; hundreds of people gathered on a live concert at the "Rock Tower" in Islington, London.
 In June 2012 Rony became the first Latin American singer to perform at the "Big Church Festival", the biggest one-day Christian event in the United Kingdom.

 On June 23, 2012 Padilla performed at the HMV Hammersmith Apollo in London, as part of the headlining and supporting acts for Muyiwa Olarewaju.
-Most recently, he has worked with artists like Evan Craft, Toma Tu Lugar and Miel San Marcos.
+Most recently, he has worked with artists like Evan Craft, Gilberto Daza and Miel San Marcos.

 Rony Padilla performing at the Hammersmith Apollo in 2012.

-He appeared on the VOX Collective TV series, produced by TBN UK to highlight the beautiful heartbeat of diversity, creativity and unity that is alive in the UK worship scene today.
+He appeared on the VOX Collective TV series, produced by TBN UK to highlight the heartbeat of diversity, creativity and unity that is alive in the UK worship scene today.

 Rony continues to produce and record music as part of the outreach mission at Union Church Totteridge URC.